Sorry, you need to enable JavaScript to visit this website.

 I like bouldering and music.
 I can play happy birthday on most melodic instruments.
 My comfort with instruments, in decreasing order, is keys, strings (esp. guitars), reeds, horns.
 Horns are very interesting; the comfort order would be different if I had one to practice.
 Anyone who has not tried playing a horn, but can play another instrument, should look into the mechanics of playing horns.

-Undergraduate student at the University of Sao Paulo
+Undergraduate at the University of Sao Paulo

 Luiz Viegas